-PICO 4: In people with a plantar DFU, are conventional or standard therapeutic footwear compared to other (non-surgical) offloading interventions effective to heal the DFU?
+PICO 4: In people with a plantar DFU, are conventional or standard therapeutic footwear compared with other (non-surgical) offloading interventions effective to heal the DFU?

+Recommendation 4a

-Recommendation 4a: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, do not use, and instruct the patient not to use, conventional or standard therapeutic footwear as offloading treatment to promote healing of the ulcer, unless none of the above-mentioned offloading devices is available (Strong; Moderate).
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, do not use, and instruct the patient not to use, conventional or standard therapeutic footwear as offloading treatment to promote healing of the ulcer, unless none of the abovementioned offloading devices is available (Strong: Moderate).

-Rationale: There are no studies that show the efficacy of conventional or standard-therapeutic footwear as the primary intervention to heal neuropathic plantar foot ulcers.
-In the few studies in which this footwear has been tested as a comparison intervention, the conventional or standard therapeutic footwear proved inferior to other offloading devices (custom-made or prefabricated, non-removable or removable, knee-high or ankle-high devices) to both reduce mechanical stress and effectively heal a neuropathic plantar forefoot ulcer.
-Two high-quality meta-analyses found non-removable knee-high offloading devices were 62-68% more likely to heal a neuropathic plantar forefoot ulcer than therapeutic footwear (p<0.01) (34, 37).
-Another high-quality meta-analysis (35), including two lower quality RCTs (49, 78), reported removable offloading devices were 76% more likely to heal these ulcers than therapeutic footwear, but the difference was non-significant (p=0.184) (35).
-A low quality RCT not included in the meta-analyses found no difference between TCCs, non-removable knee-high walkers or modified footwear for healing rates (p=0.99) and time-to-healing (p=0.77) (61).
+There are no studies that show the efficacy of conventional or standard therapeutic footwear as the primary intervention to heal neuropathic plantar foot ulcers.
+In the few studies in which this footwear has been tested as a comparison intervention, the conventional or standard therapeutic footwear proved inferior to other offloading devices (custom-made or prefabricated, nonremovable or removable, knee- or ankle-high devices) to both reduce mechanical stress and effectively heal a neuropathic plantar forefoot ulcer.
+Two high-quality metaanalyses found nonremovable knee-high offloading devices were 62% to 68% more likely to heal a neuropathic plantar forefoot ulcer than therapeutic footwear (P < 0.01).^{34,37} Another high-quality metaanalysis, 35 including two lower-quality RCTs, 49,78 reported removable offloading devices were 76% more likely to heal these ulcers than therapeutic footwear, but the difference was non-significant (P = 0.184).35 A low-quality RCT not included in the meta-analyses found no difference between TCCs, nonremovable knee-high walkers or modified footwear for healing rates (P = 0.99) and time-to-healing (P = 0.77).61

-Four low-quality RCTs reported adverse events using therapeutic footwear and all were compared to TCCs.
-Two found similar low proportions of abrasions or new ulcers for TCCs (0-4%) and footwear (0-4%, no p=not reported) (61, 79).
-Whilst another two found lower proportions of infections with TCC (0-3%) compared with footwear (19-26%) (p<0.05) (49, 78).
-One high-quality meta-analysis reported significantly more treatment discontinuations due to a combination of adverse events, voluntary withdrawal or losses to follow-up in those patients treated with TCCs compared to therapeutic footwear (p=0.003) (34).
+Four low-quality RCTs reported adverse events using therapeutic footwear, and all were compared with TCCs.
+Two found similar low proportions of abrasions or new ulcers for TCCs (0%-4%) and footwear (0%-4%, no P= not reported).
+While another two found lower proportions of infections with TCC (0%-3%) compared with footwear (19%-26%) (P<0.05).
+Po high-quality meta-analysis reported significantly more treatment discontinuations because of a combination of adverse events, voluntary withdrawal or losses to follow-up in those patients treated with TCCs compared with therapeutic footwear (P=0.003).

-One low-quality RCT reported on patient preference and found that those patients using TCCs and those using therapeutic footwear had no difference in an acceptance of treatment score (p="not significant") (79).
-One low-quality RCT reported the material costs for modified footwear were lower than for TCCs and non-removable walkers in treating patients with a foot ulcer (\$7 v \$20 v \$35, respectively; p<0.01) (61).
-However, the aforementioned large health technology assessment showed therapeutic footwear was far less cost-effective than other non-removable (TCC and non-removable knee-high offloading device) and removable offloading devices (removable walkers) (34).
+One low-quality RCT reported on patient preference and found that those patients using TCCs and those using therapeutic footwear had no difference in an acceptance of treatment score (P="not significant").79 One low-quality RCT reported the material costs for modified footwear were lower than for TCCs and nonremovable walkers in treating patients with a foot ulcer (\$7 vs \$20 vs \$35, respectively; P < 0.01).61 However, the aforementioned large health technology assessment showed therapeutic footwear was far less cost-effective than other nonremovable (TCC and nonremovable knee-high offloading device) and removable offloading devices (removable walkers).34